walterrowe/magick-frames/README.md

 > &nbsp;
 > **WARNING**
 >
 > You MUST use Script Editor to add custom styles.
-The `customDroplets` property list uses OPT+[RETURN] to continue the list across multiple lines.
+The ` customDroplets ` property list uses OPT+[RETURN] to continue the list across multiple lines.
 Other code editing tools such as Visual Studio Code and Atom are unable to insert this special form of line continuation.
 > &nbsp;

-The property list uses `key:value` pairs where the style name is the key and the “frame\_it” options string is the value.
-Use “frame\_it” from the command line to test different options and develop your own custom style settings.
-Run “frame\_it” with NO options to see a complete list of style options.
+The property list uses ` key:value ` pairs where the style name is the key and the “frame\_it" options string is the value.
+Use “frame\_it" from the command line to test different options and develop your own custom style settings.
+Run “frame\_it" with NO options to see a complete list of style options.
 Once you have an options set you like, add a new entry to the property list with unique name and the options you choose, and export a new droplet named for your custom style(s).

 ```applescript
 	{logo_dark_over_drop:"-ol -d -mc=#383838 -g=southwest -w=~/Pictures/watermarks/watermark_light.png"} & ¬
 ```

-When you drop files onto or double-click the `logo_dark_over_drop` droplet, the droplet will construct a shell command for each image file as follows:
+When you drop files onto or double-click the ` logo_dark_over_drop ` droplet, the droplet will construct a shell command for each image file as follows:

 ```text
 % frame_it -ol -d -mc=#383838 -g=southwest -w=~/Pictures/watermarks/watermark_light.png <your file>